Legal

 Is PT PMA Worth It?

-For a single $200K villa that you’ll use as a holiday home, probably not.
+For a single $133K USD villa that you’ll use as a holiday home, probably not.
 The setup cost, capital requirement, and annual compliance make leasehold the simpler choice.

-For a $500K+ investment portfolio, multiple properties, or a commercial rental operation, PT PMA is almost always worth it.
+For a $333K+ USD investment portfolio, multiple properties, or a commercial rental operation, PT PMA is almost always worth it.
 The registered title, commercial rights, and up to 70-year duration provide security that leasehold cannot match.

 The decision comes down to: How serious is your investment, and how long is your time horizon?